savonet/book/technology.md

 A _streaming media system_, which is generally [Icecast](http://www.icecast.org/).
 Its role is to relay the stream from the generator to the listeners, of which there can be thousands.
-With the advent of HLS, it tends to be more and more replaced by a traditional web server.
+With the advent of HLS (see below), it tends to be more and more replaced by a traditional web server.

 A _media player_, which connects to the server and plays the stream for the client, it can either be a software (such as iTunes), an Android application, or